ARM-software/vscode-cmsis-csolution/README.md

     The `cproject.yaml` file is automatically updated.

-1. From the **Validation** panel, you can manage the dependencies between components and solve validation issues.
+1. Manage the dependencies between components and solve validation issues from the **Validation** panel.

     Issues are highlighted in red and have an exclamation mark icon ![Issue icon](./docs/images/issue-icon.png) next to them.
 You can remove conflicting components from your selection or add missing component dependencies from a suggested list.

 1. If there are validation issues, hover over the issues in the **Validation** panel to get more details.
 You can click the proposed fixes to find the components in the list.
 In some cases, you may have to choose between different fix sets.
-Select a fix set in the drop-down list, then apply the changes and click **Apply Fix Set**.
+Select a fix set in the drop-down list, apply the changes, and then click **Apply**.

     ![Fix validation issues](./docs/images/component-validation-issues.gif)

+    If a pack is missing in the solution, a message "Component's pack is not included in your solution" displays.
+Click **Apply** to add the pack to the solution.
+Note that it does not install the missing pack.
+You must install the pack separately.
+When presented with multiple pack options, select one pack and click **Apply**.

+    There can be other cases such as:
+    - A component you selected is incompatible with the selected device and toolchain.
+    - A component you selected has dependencies which are incompatible with the selected device and toolchain.
+    - A component you selected has unresolvable dependencies.
+    In such cases, you must remove the component.
+Click **Apply** from the **Validation** panel.

 **Note**: In the current version, you can undo changes from the **Source Control** view or by directly editing the `cproject.yaml` file.
 <a name="troubleshooting"></a>